Nylle/javaseq/README.md

 - Returns a new Seq where x is the first item and this Seq is the rest.

 #### distinct()
-- Returns a Seq of the items of this Seq with duplicates removed.
+- Returns a Seq of the items of this Seq with duplicates removed. **Caution:** The Seq will be fully realised.
+If this Seq is infinite, it will run infinitely or until system resources are exhausted.

 #### sorted()
-- Returns a Seq of the items of this Seq sorted by using compare.
+- Returns a Seq of the items of this Seq sorted by using compare. **Caution:** The Seq will be fully realised.
+If this Seq is infinite, it will run infinitely or until system resources are exhausted.

 #### sorted(comp)
-- Returns a Seq of the items of this Seq sorted by using supplied comparator comp.
+- Returns a Seq of the items of this Seq sorted by using supplied comparator comp. **Caution:** The Seq will be fully realised.
+If this Seq is infinite, it will run infinitely or until system resources are exhausted.

 #### reduce(f)
 - Returns an empty Optional if this Seq contains no items.